Home Pottery Studio Set Up Guide

 Front-Loading vs. Top-Loading Kilns

 Price is the most significant difference between the two.
 A front-loading Kiln is more convenient and will give you great value in the long run.
-Top-loading kilns are cheaper but could be troublesome to use if you can’t reach to the bottom of the Kiln.
+Top-loading kilns are cheaper but could be troublesome to use if you can’t reach the bottom of the Kiln.

 Best Brands for Kilns

-This equipment performs a vital part in potting, Skutt is one of the most popular among potters for quality, accurate calibration, and control panel accuracy.
+This equipment performs a vital part in potting.
+Skutt is one of the most popular among potters for quality, accurate calibration, and control panel accuracy.

 Kilns are a great long-term investment and will serve your Pottery Studio for years!
 I recommend checking out this article on Choosing an Electric Kiln, which has good information on what to look for in a Kiln.
-Before you decide which Kiln is best for your Studio, this List of Kilns also gives you more information on Buying a Kiln and what to Consider.
+Before you decide which Kiln is best for your Studio, this List of Kilns also gives you more information on buying a Kiln and what to consider.

 Work Table

-You can be at your work table for many hours when crafting your clay into functional or nonfunctional works of art.
+You can be at your work table for many hours when crafting your clay into functional or non-functional works of art.
 You may not want to sit the whole time or stand.

-I repurposed my Adjustable Vairdesk Work Stand from my office to my Pottery Studio.
+I repurposed myAdjustable Vairdesk Work Stand from my office to my Pottery Studio.
 It is a great addition to my Work Table.
-I now have the ability to sit or stand without hunching over the table, which is a big PLUS.
+I can now sit or stand without hunching over the table, which is a big PLUS.
 I have the Varidesk, but they no longer sell this model.
-You will find this Adjustable Work Stand to be similar or even better than mine.
+You will find this Adjustable Work Stand to be similar to or even better than mine.

 Your work table should also have an area to work with your clay and wedge that the clay doesn’t stick to.
 The nonstick surface can be granite, concrete, oak, maple, or plywood.
 You can also cover the wood with a heavy canvas.